tukusejssirs/fanuc-driver/PLATFORM.md

 # CNC_DIAGNOSS

-Reads the diagnosis specified by "number","axis" (only for the diagnosis with axis).
+Reads the diagnosis specified by "number", "axis" (only for the diagnosis with axis).

 [Fanuc 30i Diagnosis Parameters](docs/Fanuc_30i_diagnosis_parameters.pdf)